FennBoii/Roblox-Studio-RPC-Ver.-1.0/README.md

 VII.
 Install this plugin "https://www.roblox.com/library/6673560581/Roblox-Studio-RPC-Ver-1-0"

 VIII.
-Once you install it, allow it to access "localhost:52337" this will be used for communication from roblox studio and your command prompt.
+Once you install it, allow it to access "localhost:52337" this will be used for communication from roblox studio and your discord activity.

       - Linux
 I. Use the documentation above for windows and mac to do the same for linux, it uses all the same